maximeraafat/BlenderNeRF/README.md

 ## How to run NeRF

-Now that you finally created the necessary data to run NeRF, it's finally time to feed the elephant in the room.
+Now that you finally created the necessary data to run NeRF, let's dive right into the how-tos.
 If you possess an NVIDIA GPU, you might want to install [Instant NGP](https://github.com/NVlabs/instant-ngp) on your own device for an optimal user experience with a GUI, by following the instructions provided in their GitHub repository.
 Otherwise, you can run NeRF in a COLAB notebook on Google GPUs for free (all you need is a Google account).

-Open this [COLAB notebook](https://drive.google.com/file/d/1Fbd985Bfj7BrTgriwmOKkuh-J40JjYHK/view?usp=sharing) (also downloadable [here](https://gist.github.com/maximeraafat/122a63c81affd6d574c67d187b82b0b0))and follow the instructions.
+Open this [COLAB notebook](https://drive.google.com/file/d/1Fbd985Bfj7BrTgriwmOKkuh-J40JjYHK/view?usp=sharing) (also downloadable [here](https://gist.github.com/maximeraafat/122a63c81affd6d574c67d187b82b0b0)) and follow the instructions.

 Unfortunately, NeRF is not capable of predicting images with a transparent background : NeRF predicts for each pixel a color and a density.
 A transparent background would result in an invalid density value, therefore explaining the monochrome background color.
 If you want to remove the background, you can apply a simple Blender mask to your predicted images, to remove pixel values above or below a certain color threshold.